Tlalnepantla, Morelos: History

 Ruins of settlements of Nahuas and Nahuatl-speaking Tlahuicas have been found since before the founding of Tlalnepantla.

 By the 1590s a town called Teocaltitla was established northwest about seven kilometers from the present municipal seat.
 Ruins of its church, including plaster, can still be seen.
 The ruins of the town of San Bartolomé ("Cohamilpa") are located about four kilometers west of Tlalnepantla.
 Ruins of the San Nicolás Tolentino neighborhood ("Teopancasholtitla"), founded in 1600, are located six kilometers from Tlalnepantla.
 San Felipe, also founded in the 1600s, is located five kilometers away.

 Tlalnepantla-Cuahutenco was formed by Fray Toribio and Fray Juan de Zumárraga between 1680 and 1690 by grouping the people into five "barrios"—San Pedro, San Felipe, San Nicolás, San Bartolo, Santiagoof—with about 800 people each.
 It took the simpler name Tlalnepantla in 1869.

 Construction of the convent and the parish of the Purification was begun by the Augustinians in the 16th century and completed in 1791.
 The former monastery of the Precious Blood of Christ also dates from the same time.
 The church was burned during the Mexican War of Independence and was renovated in 1933.

 Tlalnepantla became a municipal seat in the State of Mexico on October 11, 1848.
 It became part of Morelos on April 17, 1869.

-A telephone line was established between 1880 and 1910 near Tenecuilco where President Porfirio Díaz had a hunting lodge.
-On one occasion, the president got lost, only to be saved by a local resident named Bonifacio Rodríguez.
-In gratitude for saving his life, the president gave Rodríguez his telephone number, which was quite useful later when Rodríguez was arrested in a drunken brawl.
-Ciriaco Espíndola, also from Tenecuilco, became Díaz's secretary from 1880-1900 and his brother Dolores Espíndola worked as administrator of the Mexican Railway.